vulcu/waveshape-synth/README.md

 * Nothing planned but feature may be added as needed or if requested

 #### Status: This project is active but development is slow ####

+## Automatonism ##
+This project is intended to be usable with [Automatonism](https://www.automatonism.com/the-software) and the `Waveshape-Automatonism.pd` patch may be used to interface Waveshape-Synth with Automatonism sub-patches and control signals.

 ## Installation ##
 To use this project, install it locally and open it with Pure Data or Purr Data.
 It intended to be compatible with Pd-Vanilla and so should work without any other dependencies, if this isn't the case then please let me know.